pinax/pinax-stripe-light/docs/index.md

 [Pinax](http://pinaxproject.com/pinax/) is an open source ecosystem of reusable Django apps, themes, and starter project templates.

-As a reusable Django app, `pinax-stripe`, provides the ecosystem with a well tested, documented, and proven Stripe integration story for any site that needs payments.
+As a reusable Django app, `pinax-stripe` provides the ecosystem with a well tested, documented, and proven Stripe integration story for any site that needs payments.